-That’s exactly why we’ve decided to put together a buying guide, featuring some of the best 5,000-watt generators we could find.
+That’s exactly why we’ve decided to put together a buying guide featuring 9 of the best 5,000-watt generators we could find.
 We’ve taken into account a lot of different aspects and add-ons when we’ve looked at what is available.
-We’ve also taken a look at many of the detailed product reviews – by customers, just like yourself.
-By doing the detailed research for you, and doing the rounds of the vast amount of seller pages offering 5,000-watt generators, we hope to have helped you narrow down your search considerably, and that we’re going to be saving you a lot of hard work and heavy reading.
+We’ve also taken a look at many of the detailed product reviews – by customers, just like yourself. based on them, the Honda EM5000SX became our favorite.
+By doing the detailed research for you and doing the rounds of the vast amount of seller pages offering 5,000-watt generators, we hope to have helped you narrow down your search considerably, and we’re going to be saving you a lot of hard work and heavy reading.

 Our number one choice on the list of the best 5kW generators is probably also the best quiet 5,000-watt generator you’re ever likely to be able to find among the conventional generator types.
 It really is a beautiful thing to behold.